liuwei-tianshu/WeiLiu-a2_SOEN-6591/README.md

         rethrow(t, Error.class);
     }
 ```
-According to the definition of Destructive Wrapping, they are not instances of anti-pattern.
+According to the definition of Destructive Wrapping, it is not instance of anti-pattern.

 ### Output file format
 First line in the outputfile: **\<system\>cloudstack-4.9\</system\>\<callsite\>.AgentShell.launchAgentFromClassInfo\</callsite\>\<line\>368\</line\>**